issacdowling/SB2-NV-Power-Management/README.md

 ## What's involved?

 Firstly, as of yet, I've only had experience doing this on a Surface Book 2.
 Different laptop?
 Different problems, presumably.
+This main branch is for OpenSUSE with `doas` instead of `sudo`, but you can go back to the Fedora `sudo` branch above.

 One _very_ unique issue with this laptop is that the GPU is limited to 7W-ish of power consumption on battery unless you patch the NVIDIA driver to always believe it's running on AC power.
 We'll be addressing this first, but you should not follow these steps on your non-Surface-Book-2 laptop.
 After that, we'll get to what I do to solve the other power management issues.